European shares rally from two-year low

-Stocks were up across the board, with the STOXX Europe 600 Banking Index .SX7P up 3.3 percent.
-Greek banks .FTATBNK rose 6.5 percent.
+Stocks were up across the board, with the STOXX Europe 600 Banking Index up 3.3 percent.
+Greek banks rose 6.5 percent.

 Shares extended gains slightly after a German court ruled against blocking bailout packages.